laravel/docs/database.md

 <a name="database-transactions"></a>
 ## Database Transactions

 You may use the `transaction` method on the `DB` facade to run a set of operations within a database transaction.
-If an exception is thrown within the transaction `Closure`, the transaction will automatically be rolled back.
-If the `Closure` executes successfully, the transaction will automatically be committed.
+If an exception is thrown within the transaction closure, the transaction will automatically be rolled back.
+If the closure executes successfully, the transaction will automatically be committed.
 You don't need to worry about manually rolling back or committing while using the `transaction` method:

     DB::transaction(function () {
         DB::table('users')->update(['votes' => 1]);